epfl-ada/ada-2022-project-stuckoverflow/README.md

 # Tags on Trends

+*StuckOverflow : Berkay Doner, Elif Sema Balcioglu, Iman Najwa Binti Masrun, Germain Vu*

 ## Abstract
-The idea of the project is to understand the trajectories of tags:
-* (1) how tags evolve over the years and
-* (2) how events happening in the world can influence the appearance and decline of tags.

-Twitter is known as a good source of news for its rapid nature in spreading information.
-While using viral hashtags under various post can increase tweet engagements, it causes a nuisance for other users who are looking for up-to-date news regarding critical events and disasters, like the #richardsonwildfire, or ongoing sports events such as the #olympicsgame, for instance.
-In this project, we would investigate if the YouTube community is facing the same issue in the context of tags misuse.
-Whenever a youtuber misuses a tag, other users can flag the video.
-The youtuber’s videos and channel can get shadowbanned if multiple flags are received.
-We can also use this information to determine if this is one of the factors where a famous channel experiences a rapid decline in their channel engagements due to tag misuse.
+Social media posts often reflect popular concepts in the world, which can represent themselves as hashtags or tags.
+Using the YouNiverse dataset, we will examine the characteristics of "trending" tags on YouTube, a platform where content creation is relatively more effortful.
+We want to examine the evolution of the use of trending tags and whether events in the world can influence the emergence and decline of tags.
+We also want to analyze if trending tags interact more with other tags with the help of graph networks.
+This analysis may also reveal cases of misuse.
+While some people use irrelevant trending hashtags to increase engagement for their posts, it causes a nuisance for other users who are looking for up-to-date information and news.
+Twitter is a platform facing this problem, with its rapid nature in spreading information.
+In this project, we investigate whether the YouTube community is facing the same issue.

 ## Research Question
 The aim of this project is to investigate the following research questions:

 * How do tags evolve and die?
-We can focus on one or few specific tags (that are relevant to our story) and study its trajectories.
-We can find out if a dying tag is replaced with a new term.
+When do they start to appear as popular tags, do these coincide with emergence of real-life events?
-* How do clusters of tags behave temporally?
-We can use word clouds in specific intervals and relate them to real-life events during that period of time.
+* How do clusters of tags that are used together behave temporally?
+Do trending tags get more importance in these clusters during their popularity?
-* Do people often misuse video tags on unrelated video categories to exploit trending topics?
+* Do people misuse video tags on unrelated video categories to exploit trending topics?

-## Proposed additional datasets

 ## Methods